ZhenyingZhu/StudyNotes/SystemDesign.md

 - workflow: multiple jobs chained together.
 Hadoop doesn't natively support it, so need to setup the jobs to output to and input from a same folder
 - if a job failed, the output would be discarded, so next job cannot starts.
 Workflow schedulers like Oozie have been developed
-- recommendation systems can have 50 to 100 jobs.
+- recommendation systems can have 50 to 100 jobs **[KEY]**.
 High level tools like Pig, Hive can be used to setup workflows

 Reduce-Side Joins and Grouping